hillalee/Trivia-Game/README.txt

-Trivia game in process for the CAMPUS IL "network.py" course.
+Trivia game in progress for the CAMPUS IL "network.py" course.